Ethanlloyd21/Password-Generator/README.md

 from the criteria, the program throws an error and asks the user to prompt at least one criteria.
 Once prompts are answered, the user will be presented with a password matching the answered prompts.
 The user also have the option to click a button to copy the password to the clipboard.

- * NAVBAR includes an image photo of the creator, a refresh button and link of the code from Github.
- * The page is responsive

 ## Business Context
 For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
 An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.